The Screenwriting Cruise

 "By day, you're sharpening your craft.
 By night, you're living inside a story."

 We built this for writers who want outcomes: pages, polish, and a plan.
-Days are structured for deep craft work; afternoons for incredible inspiration and evenings open for salons, scene work, and a playful mystery thread that keeps your storyteller brain sparking.
+Days are structured for deep craft work; afternoons for incredible inspiration and evenings open for salons, scene work, and a playful mystery in short plays and improvs with professional actors that keeps your storyteller brain sparking.

 • Focus: protected writing windows + guided checkpoints.